 “This is the absolute last time I’m picking you up Zorada.
 You nearly caused us to be late again.”

-Everything that I had scrutinized blanked out of my head.
+Everything that I had just read blanked out of my head.
 I could hear my heartbeat quickening at an unsteady pace, but it sounded dull and very far away.

-The sole thing that I could focus on was that voice.
+The only thing that I could really focus on was that voice.